Last Updated on March 19, 2023

 This unusual phenomenon occurs again in combinations of blue and brown with different colored spots blended close to the eye’s outer side.

-How Do Husky Eye Color Genetics Work?
+How Do Siberian Husky Eye Color Genetics Work?

 Heterochromia is a condition concerning the genetics of Husky’s eyes.
 This is the cause of the unique eye colors in Huskies when a dog has bi-colored or parti-colored eyes.